 eCommemoration

 What is eCommemoration?
 New technologies and new generations raise new questions about history and call on us to renew our understanding of the past.
 Our eCommemoration programme opens up a space for historians, memory workers, digital pioneers and creative minds from across the globe to discuss new perspectives of participatory commemoration.
-We invite you to explore history and memory with us – in Video Games, Social Media and Extended Reality.
+We invite you to explore history and memory with us – in Video Games, Social Media, Extended Reality and cross-media projects.

-In June 2022, we have presented the XR History Award – initiated by us and VRHAM!
-Festival.
-With this award, we want to honour an XR project, which allows us to experience history from a different angle.
+Every two years we present the XR History Award.
+With this award, we honour an extraordinarily creative XR project, which allows us to experience history from a different angle.

 Listen to our History & Politics Podcast (in German) for topical discussions on what links our past and present.